 Caroline Garcia vs. Anhelina Kalinina: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

-Anhelina Kalinina (No. 28) will face Caroline Garcia (No. 10) in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 on Tuesday, September 26.
+Caroline Garcia (No. 10 ranking) will meet Anhelina Kalinina (No. 28) in the Round of 16 of the WTA Tokyo, Japan Women Singles 2023 on Wednesday, September 27.

+Garcia is getting -125 odds to earn a spot in the quarterfinals versus Kalinina (+100).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!